 Not surprisingly, long periods of time spent in one position – sitting at a computer, watching tv, or looking at a phone – cause muscles to change length and weaken.

 Trunk muscles and the muscles in the back of the neck lengthen and weaken.
 At the same time, muscles in the abdomen, chest, shoulders, and front of the neck are stiffer and shorter.
 The next thing you know, this semi-curled position becomes your regular posture.

-At SPORT Orthopedics + Rehabilitation posture strengthening exercises are incorporated to counter the effects of your slouching habit.
+At SPORT Orthopedics + Physical Therapy posture strengthening exercises are incorporated to counter the effects of your slouching habit.
 Our Dallas physical therapists and orthopaedic specialists of Dallas help you get stronger back muscles and longer shoulders, core, and front of the neck muscles with just one quick workout.

 What Is the Wall Angels Exercise?

 For strengthening your back and opening up rounded shoulders, the wall angel is the go-to workout.
 Shoulder rotation, scapular mobility, upper back activation, and chest and shoulder muscular release are all addressed by this exercise.

 Also called a “V” to “W” stretch, the exercise is very helpful if you sit a lot throughout your day.
 It’s also good for athletes who have a lot of upper-body resistance training in their workout regimens.
 That’s because wall angels counteract the effect of shortening muscles caused by exercises like the bench press.

 Performing the exercise the recommended 2 to 3 times a day is quick and simple and only needs a small amount of wall space.